 Royal Flush 250 to 1.

-5.9 The payout odds on bet wagers shall be subject to any maximum payout limit set by the casino operator.
+5.9 The payout odds on Bet Wagers shall be subject to any maximum payout limit set by the Casino Operator.
 The amount of such limit shall be approved by the Secretary and be displayed on a notice at the table.

-5.10 Except as permitted by these rules, once the dealer has called “No more bets” no player shall:
+5.10 Except as permitted by these rules, once the Dealer has called “No more bets” no player shall: